hrisdirector-dotcom/unfoldhr-ai/README.md

 ---

-# About
+# About the Builder

-I'm an Enterprise Solutions Consultant with more than twenty years of experience helping global organizations modernize HR technology and workforce operations.
+I'm an Enterprise Solutions Consultant with more than twenty years of experience helping organizations modernize HR technology and workforce operations.

 This project combines that enterprise experience with modern AI development tools to explore how intelligent agents can improve operational decision-making across the employee lifecycle.

-The goal isn't to replace HR professionals—it's to give them better operational intelligence, greater confidence, and more time to focus on people instead of process.

 ---